ana-estrela/posthog.com/contents/handbook/growth/marketing/paid.md

 ## Tracking conversion

 We track conversion in the PostHog app, as using 3rd party trackers like Google Tag Manager is against our brand and values.
-We have [an app](https://github.com/PostHog/plugin-write-google-ads-to-zapier) which syncs PostHog signups to Zapier, which connects to a Google Sheet that is than synced automatically to our Google Ads account once a day.
+We have [an app](https://github.com/PostHog/plugin-write-google-ads-to-zapier) which syncs PostHog signups to Zapier, which connects to a Google Sheet that is then synced automatically to our Google Ads account once a day.